ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ======================================================================
 unifuzz64.dll download-

+Direct download link-
 https://sqlitetoolsforrootsmagic.com/wp-content/uploads/2018/05/unifuzz64.dll

 above link found in this context- https://sqlitetoolsforrootsmagic.com/rmnocase-faking-it-in-sqlite-expert-command-line-shell-et-al/

 The SQLiteToolsforRootsMagic website has been around for years and is run by a trusted RM user.
 Many posts to public RootsMagic user forums mention use of unifuzz64.dll from the SQLiteToolsforRootsMagic website.

 ======================================================================
 NOTES

 *  If no report file is generated, look at the black command console window for error messages that will help you fix the problem.

 *  RM-Python-config.ini
    If there are any non-ASCII characters in the RM-Python-config.ini file, perhaps in a database path, or in ignored objects, then the file must be saved in UTF-8 format, with no byte order mark (BOM).
-This is a simple save option in NotePad.
+This is a save option in NotePad.

 *  UNREF_FILES
    If there is a difference in capitalization of file name or directory path in the database vs. the file system, the file will be listed as un-referenced.
 (Unix-like file system case sensitivity)

 *  General information: File paths pointing to external files in RM 7:   all paths are absolute starting with a drive letter